lsteinmann/datplot/README.md

 Or via downloading the latest release and installing from the file:

     devtools::install_local(path = "../datplot_1.0.0.tar.gz")

+In case you are unable to find the vignettes after installing from github directly, try:

+    devtools::install_github("lsteinmann/datplot", build_vignettes = TRUE)

+But you may have to install vignette dependencies manually (see suggests in the DESCRIPTION).
+Anyone who has the tidyverse installed should encounter no issues.

 Contact
 -------

-Please feel free to use this idea or the package in your research.
+Please feel free to use and change the code to your liking.
 I would be happy if you contacted me if you do, because I'm interested to know whether this helps anybody.
-Also, if you have other ideas, critique or improvements, I would be very glad to hear from you or review your pull requests and changes!
+Also, if you have any ideas, critique or improvements, I would be very glad to hear from you!